Hundreds of deaths reported across Canada and the Pacific Northwest amid unrelenting heat wave - KION546

 ™ & © 2021 Cable News Network, Inc., a WarnerMedia Company.
 All rights reserved.

-CNN’s Amir Vera, Angela Fritz, Carma Hassan Sarah Moon, Jon Passantino, Jackson Dill, Taylor Ward, Joe Sutton, Melissa Alonso, Phil Gast, Rebekah Riess and Brisa Colon contributed to this report.
+CNN’s Melissa Alonso, Chris Boyette, Brisa Colon, Jackson Dill, Angela Fritz, Phil Gast, Carma Hassan, Sarah Moon, Jon Passantino, Joe Sutton, Rebekah Riess, Taylor Ward and Amir Vera contributed to this report.

 Comments